Knowing the correct bow draw weight is one of the most important things in archery.

 Trying to draw a bow that is too heavy can cause serious injuries, especially to your back.

-When your body can’t come up with the strength needed to draw and hold the draw weight of the bow, something might snap (worse case scenario).
+When your body can’t come up with the strength needed to draw and hold the draw weight of the bow, something might snap (worst-case scenario).

 The second point is very important, too!

-Using a bow you can’t draw fully will result in getting used to wrong archery techniques.
+Using a bow you can’t draw fully will result in getting used to the wrong archery techniques.